framely/community/docs/articles/build-reservation-module.md

 - `date`: The date of the reservation.
 - `time`: The time of the reservation.

-In this module, we follow such a **rule**: the number of guests determines which capacity of the table the user books.
-If the number of guests is 2 and there is a table of which capacity is 2, no matter whether that table is available, the user isn't allowed to book any table of which capacity is more than 2.
+For this module, the following rule applies: the number of guests determines which capacity of the table the user can book.
+If the number of guests is 2 and there is a table with a capacity of 2, then the user cannot book any table with a capacity greater than 2.

 #### Schema layer: declare a skill
-To create a skill for help users to make reservations, you need to create the type, add the necessary slots, and define functions needed by CUI.
+To create a skill that helps users make reservations, you need to create the type, add the necessary slots, and define functions needed by the CUI.

 ##### Create the skill
 Inside the `tableReservation` module and **Types** page, under the **Structure** view.
 1. Create a skill labeled as `MakeReservation`.

 ##### Add slots
 To prompt a user for a specific day, use the [DatePicker](../reference/plugins/components/datepicker/README.md) frame.
-Before proceeding, ensure that the `components` module exists under the **Dependencies** tab.
-If it doesn't, import [components module](https://build.opencui.io/org/io.opencui/agent/components/struct/frame/63c8aea6517f06c1880e3cff) to the `hours` module first.
+Ensure that the `components` module exists under the **Dependencies** tab before proceeding.
+If it does not, import the [components module](https://build.opencui.io/org/io.opencui/agent/components/struct/frame/63c8aea6517f06c1880e3cff) to the `tableReservation` module first.

 Inside the `MakeReservation` skill and **Schema** tab, under the **Structure** view.
-1. In the **Slots** section, add the following slots.
+1. In the **Slots** section, add the following slots:
    - Type **Frame / io.opencui.core.user.UserIdentifier** with label `userIdentifier`.
    - Type **Entity / services.opencui.reservation.Location** with label `location`.
    - Type **Entity / services.opencui.reservation.ResourceType** with label `resourceType`.